asjadnaqvi/DiD/docs/code/06_bacon.md

 The aim of this value is to weight the relative share of treatment within each group.
 If a treatment takes place in a very small fraction of the time, or a very large fraction of the time, then its weight in the overall $$ \hat{\beta} $$ will be reduced.
 In other words, more evenly spaced treatments in each group are given a higher preference.

-From the share formulas above, we can see that it is all about accouting for all sorts of weights that are then applied to the recovered 2x2 $\hat{beta}$ of each group.
+From the share formulas above, we can see that it is all about accouting for all sorts of weights that are then applied to the recovered 2x2 $$ \hat{beta} $$ of each group.

 ---